demarez/polar-swot/README.md

-Eddy detection in polar and subpolar areas.
+Eddy detection in polar and subpolar areas from raw L3_LR_SSH SWOT 'filtered SLA'.

-Companion of [1] de Marez et al. 2026b (under review), which uses the methodology defined in [2] de Marez et al. 2026a (https://os.copernicus.org/articles/22/1515/2026/)
+Companion dataset of [1] de Marez et al. 2026b (under review), which uses the methodology defined in [2] de Marez et al. 2026a (https://os.copernicus.org/articles/22/1515/2026/).

 For the Norther and the Southern hemishpheres, the detection is performed in sub-domains, as defined in Fig. 1 of [1].